How To Create A To-Do List In WordPress

 If you have enabled categories in your plugin settings and select ‘Yes’ for this option, the to-do category will display on the subject of your emails …

-Leave this option disabled (‘No’) if you don’t want to-do categories to appear the subject of your emails.
+Leave this option disabled (‘No’) if you don’t want categories added to the subject of your emails.

 Show Who Assigned the To-Do Item in Email

-Enabling this option (‘Yes’) lets you display the user who assigned the to-do item in the email.
-This option is useful if, for example, your website has various project managers assigning to-do items to users …
+Enable this option to display the user who assigned the to-do item in the email.
+This option is useful if, for example, your site has multiple project managers assigning to-do items to users …

 From Field for Emails Sent to User

-This field lets you customize the “From” field when sending out email notifications.
-Type the name of your company, your domain, your name, or anything you like into this field …
+This field allows you to customize the “From” field when sending out email notices.
+Enter your company name, your domain, your name, or anything you like into this field …

 From Email

-Type into this field the email address that you would like to display as the “sent from” email address …
+Enter the email address that you want displayed as the “sent from” email address …

 Subject Field for Emails Sent to User

-Type in a subject field for the email that will be automatically distributed to users when new items have been added in your to-do list …
+In this field, add a subject field for the email that will be sent out automatically to users when new items have been assigned in your to-do list …

 Text in Emails Sent to User